Home / Recommendation Letters

 Recommend a colleague for a new role, promotion, or external opportunity with credible professional detail.

-Add the candidate, the target opportunity, your relationship, the tone you want, and the key strengths or achievements to highlight.
+Add the candidate, target opportunity, your relationship, the tone you want, and the achievements or strengths you want to highlight.
+Then use the connected recommendation resources below to strengthen the final letter.

 Create a Strong Recommendation Letter